maelle/simplymaelle/content/post/2020-11-06-single-source-publishing-r.md

 Advantages of bookdown include its widespread usage and stability, as well as its docs, both by its authors and users.
 For instance:

 * There is a [bookdown book](https://bookdown.org/yihui/bookdown/) by bookdown maintainer Yihui Xie.
-* Emil Hvitfeldt wrote a post about [](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/).
+* Emil Hvitfeldt wrote a post about [deploying your bookdown project to Netlify with Github Actions](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/).

 A downside of bookdown ~~for the procrastinators out there~~ is, in my opinion, that if you want a PDF and HTML versions of a book, you have to knit it twice.
 Furthermore, if you introduce some fancy things such as a custom block, you will have to define it both with CSS and with LaTeX environments.